idio-sync/rb3e-stagekit-networked/README.md

 ### 🖥️ Dashboard
 * **Video Sync:** Automatically searches for and plays official music videos (via YouTube/VLC) synced to your gameplay.
 Features intelligent filtering to match songs reasonably well.
 * **Song Library:** Browse your RB3E song list directly on your PC, complete with album art fetched from Last.fm.
+Click to jump to song in RB3E song list.
 * **Stats & History:** Tracks session playtime, song history, and all-time top statistics.
 Exportable to CSV/JSON.
 * **Social Integration:**
     * **Discord Rich Presence:** Displays your current song, artist, and elapsed time on your Discord profile.